devp2611/global-energy-consumption-trends/README.md

 This project highlights the strong connection between energy consumption, environmental impact, and economic growth.
 While renewable energy adoption is increasing, fossil fuel dependency remains a major challenge.

 The findings emphasize the importance of improving energy efficiency, adopting cleaner technologies, and aligning economic growth with sustainability goals.

----

-## 🚀 About

-This project is part of a data analytics portfolio demonstrating skills in:

-- Data cleaning and preprocessing
-- Multi-source data integration
-- Data visualization and storytelling
-- Environmental and economic analysis

----

-⭐ If you found this project useful, consider giving it a star!